ewissel/hAMRoaster/README.md

 #### Installing hAMRoaster

-To install hAMRoaster, run `conda install -c ewissel hamroaster` . (in progress)
+To install hAMRoaster, run `conda install -c ewissel hamroaster` . (upload to bioconda in progress)

 #### Test your install